 Hi everyone.
-Greetings from a very sunny spring like Dublin.
-So last week I shared my week long Irish road trip blog to give you some travel ideas if you’re planning a trip to Ireland this year.
+Greetings from a very sunny spring-like Dublin.
+So last week I shared my week-long Irish road trip blog to give you some travel ideas if you’re planning a trip to Ireland this year.
 If you do find yourself in the Emerald Isle, chances are you’ll find yourself in an Irish pub.
 Irish people have a unique relationship with the English language so while there you may hear some common Irish sayings and wonder what on earth people are talking about!
-So here’s a list of some of the most commonly used Irish sayings and their meanings!
+So here’s a list of some of the most commonly used Irish sayings, Irish slang words and their meanings!

 Very very drunk!